Nguyen-Hoang-Nam/Nguyen-Hoang-Nam/README.md

 - 🍱 At my free time, I do all of weird stuffs.
 Playing with Haskell in Codewar, creating mobile app in Flutter, building machine learing project in Python or playing with Web 3
-- 🌳 While I can play with IDE, I still stick with Neovim as my main text editor, because it always suprises me by how much it can do and how efficent it is.
+- 🌳 While I can do all the things with IDE, I still stick with Neovim as my main text editor, because it always suprises me by how much it can do and how efficent it is.
   [Neovim + Kitty = ❤️](https://github.com/Nguyen-Hoang-Nam/nvim-dotfiles-kitty).